tudasc/MPI-precompute/Readme.md

 ## Prerequisites

-For this Project, we used clang/llvm 16.0.1 openmpi 4.1.1 will be downloaded during the cmake build step
+For this Project, we used clang/`llvm 16.0.1`
+`openmpi 4.1.1` will be downloaded and build during the cmake build step (see below)

 ## Building

 Before Building with cmake, one may need to have a look at [openmpi-patch/CMakeLists.txt](openmpi-patch/CMakeLists.txt) and change the ``OMPI_CONFIGURE_FLAGS`` variable to fit their system.
 The variable is used to configure openmpi.
-After one had adjusted openmpi configuration, building with cmake is quite straightforward:
+After one had adjusted the openmpi configuration, building with cmake is quite straightforward:

 ```
 mkdir build && cd build